 A shared inbox is an inbox that several users can have access to.
-These usually have a generic email alias like [email protected] or [email protected] These inboxes don’t belong to one person; the whole team manages them.
+These usually have a generic email alias like sales@ or support@.
+These inboxes don’t belong to one person; the whole team manages them.

-For instance, the entire sales team manages [email protected], and anyone can answer an inquiry sent to them.
+For instance, the entire sales team manages sales@, and anyone can answer an inquiry sent to them.

 Shared inboxes are most useful for customer support teams where anyone from the team can answer customers’ concerns and provide timely support.